kevinlxk/kevinlxk.github.io/chickentheory/index.md

 We can see and imagine some sort of price ceiling for Greece and Ireland that fluctuates with Denmark's prices

 ![plot of chunk band2](assets/fig/band2.png)

+Greek chicken farms were indeed caught and fined for price-fixing through 1996-2010, reflecting the market power present in the suppliers of live chickens in Greece.

 ---